Free personalized radio that

 plays the music you love

 Vitous began his musical studies on the violin at age six, switching to piano from age nine to fourteen before finally settling upon the bass.
-While studying at the Prague Conservatory, he played with a trio who included his brother Alan on drums and Jan Hammer -- another future jazz-rock mover and shaker -- on piano.
+While studying at the Prague Conservatory, he played with a trio which included his brother Alan on drums and Jan Hammer -- another future jazz-rock mover and shaker -- on piano.
 After winning a scholarship to Berklee in 1966, he moved to New York the following year and wound up working with Art Farmer, Freddie Hubbard, Bob Brookmeyer, Clark Terry, and very briefly, Miles Davis.

 Now one of the most highly touted prodigies in jazz, Vitous started playing in a recurring trio with Chick Corea and Roy Haynes on Corea's 1968 album Now He Sings, Now He Sobs.
 He then joined one of Herbie Mann's most popular groups from 1968 until 1970, with time-out for a tour with Stan Getz; Mann produced his first album in 1969, a pioneering series of extended jazz-rock workouts called Infinite Search on the flutist's Embryo label.
 As a founding member of Weather Report, Vitous helped define the band's freewheeling initial stage, leaving the group in late 1973 as its music began to evolve into more structured forms.
 A move to Los Angeles in 1974 led to a year-long session of woodshedding in private with a new custom-made instrument: a double-necked guitar and bass.
 However, that experiment didn't pan out, and he returned to the bass, leading sessions for Warner Bros., Arista, and he signed with ECM in 1979.
 His debut for the label was First Meeting.
 He joined the faculty of the New England Conservatory the same year.